ta3ag/lbd/docs/BackendTutorial/source/otherinst.rst

-Run Chapter4_5/ with input file ch4_5.bc and ``llc`` option –view-isel-dags as below, will get the error message as follows and the llvm DAG of :num:`Figure #otherinst-f2`.
+Run Chapter4_5/ with input file ch4_5.bc via ``llc`` option –view-isel-dags as below, will get the following error message and the llvm DAG of :num:`Figure #otherinst-f2` below.

 .. code-block:: bash